whtowbin/spa2csv/README.md

-Simple GUI for drag and drop conversion of thermo SPA files to CSV files
+Simple GUI for drag and drop conversion of Thermo FTIR SPA files to CSV files